Rico00121/til/machine-learning/Introduce.md

 ### Classification
 Predict categories from small number of possible outputs (limited sets).

-Find the boundary line from data
+Find the boundary line from data.

+## Unsupervised learning
+Find something interesting in unlabeled data.

+### Clustering
+It places the unlabeled data into different clusters.

+Group similar data points together.

+Find the structure in the data.

+### Anomaly detection
+Find unusually data points.

+Fraud detection in financial system, unusual events, unusual transactions and so on.

+### Dimensionality reduction